Homemade Creamy Chocolate Banana Popsicles

 Let Them Freeze Completely First

 Before thinking about storage, make sure your chocolate banana popsicles are fully frozen.
 This usually takes about 4 to 6 hours, depending on your freezer and the size of your molds.
-A fully frozen popsicle holds its shape better and is much easier to handle—especially important for toddlers still mastering their grip and for babies with small hands.
+A fully frozen popsicle holds its shape better and is much easier to handle—especially important for toddlers still mastering their grip and for toddlers with small hands.

 Release Popsicles Gently from the Molds